LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ## AWS Account and Log in
 ### [1] Reset and Login into IAM User Account
 To start with, I received an email with the initial login credentials for my IAM user account.
 After navigating to the AWS login portal, I successfully logged in using these credentials and promptly reset my password as instructed.

 ![enter image description here](http://127.0.0.1/assets/lab1-1.png)

 This step grants access to the AWS Management Console, which provides all necessary resources and services for managing AWS infrastructure.

 ### [2] Access Identity and Access Management (IAM)
-After logging in, I saw a clickable with my IAM user and Account ID information on the top-right corner.
+After logging in, I saw a clickable with my `IAM user` and `Account ID` information on the top-right corner.
 Once opened, I clicked on the top-right user panel to access `Security Credentials`.
-Clicked on the top-right panel to access `security cridentials`

 ![enter image description here](http://127.0.0.1/assets/lab1-2.png)

-Under the `access key` tab, create new access key and secret.
-Store the key and secret into somewhere private and secure.
+Within the `Access keys` tab, I created a new access key and secret.
+These credentials can be used for programmatic access to AWS services, allowing you to interact with AWS through command-line interfaces (CLI), SDKs, or APIs.
+It's important to securely store these credentials in a private location, as they grant significant access to your AWS resources.

 ![enter image description here](http://127.0.0.1/assets/lab1-3.png)

 ## Set up recent Linux OSes